p-ja/acme-fitness-store/lab-guide/Lab-4-Securely-Load-Application-Secrets.md

 ### Task 1: Store secrets

-1. Choose a unique name for your Key Vault and set an environment variable with the value **keyvault<inject key="DeploymentID" enableCopy="true" />** (Replace "change-me" with the mentioned key vault name.)
+1. Choose a unique name for your Key Vault and set an environment variable with the value **<inject key="keyvault + DeploymentID" enableCopy="true" />** (Replace "change-me" with the mentioned key vault name.)

      ```shell
      export KEY_VAULT="change-me"      # customize this